 The Green Card offers cardholders two good earnings rates and a couple of useful credits in exchange for a $150 annual fee and from Tuesday next week (15 November 2022), American Express will be improving one of the credits that its Green card offers.

 Quietly and without any fanfare, Amex has made slight improvements to two of the benefits offered by the Platinum Card.
 Considering how much publicity Amex normally throws behind "improvements" that don't actually improve the card it's surprising that more hasn't been made of these changes but, nevertheless, this is genuinely a little bit of good news.

 A wide variety of cards offer bonuses or cash back for spending on dining, takeouts, and food delivery services, so I've pulled together a selection of five cards that I think offer some of the best returns available on dining expenditure.
 With no-annual-fee cards sharing this list with ultra-Premium cards, there should be a card that fits most people's wallets in this selection.

-The entry-level Hilton Honors Credit Card from American Express doesn't get a lot of attention because it's a simple that card doesn't offer any amazing or eye-catching benefits...but it's still a good a card that shouldn't be overlooked.
-With a good welcome offer and no annual fee, it can be a fantastic starter card for anyone new to the miles and points game or a great backup card for infrequent visitors to Hilton properties worldwide.
+The entry-level Hilton Honors American Express Card doesn't get a lot of attention because it's a simple card that doesn't offer any amazing or eye-catching benefits.
+That, however, doesn't mean this is a card you should ignore.
+With a fantastic welcome offer and no annual fee, this can be a great starter card for anyone new to the miles and points game or a great backup card for infrequent visitors to Hilton properties worldwide.